Mental Health on TV

 As consumers, we can be more critical of the shows we watch and consider how they may reinforce negative beliefs about mental illness and/or seeking treatment.

 Consider the list of red flags in the above section.
 Does the show you’re watching display any of them?
 If so, you don’t necessarily have to stop watching that show; it makes a huge difference to just be aware of the ways in which those portrayals are inaccurate and potentially harmful to individuals with mental health conditions.
-You can also share this awareness with friends and family, who may not realize the problematic nature of the information they’re absorbing.
+You can also share this awareness with friends and family, who may not realize the problematic nature of certain shows.

 Have you noticed anything you’ve appreciated or been concerned about in the media when it comes to portrayals of mental illness?
 We want to hear from you.